clemsonciti/python-installation-on-palmetto/README.md

 (and automatically install their dependencies),

-- how to leverage Python distributions like "Anaconda" which come with several importand Python packages pre-installed, thus removing the burden of manually installing them.
+- how to leverage Python distributions like "Anaconda" which come with several important Python packages pre-installed, thus removing the burden of manually installing them.

-- how to use the `conda` package manager to easily create isolated Python installations - each with its own version of Python, and its own set of libraries.
+- how to use the `conda` package manager to easily create isolated Python installations - each with its own version of Python, and its own set of packages.
 This is the most reliable and efficient way to manage Python installations, and users are encouraged to adopt this approach.